pyflies/pyflies/docs/condition-tables.md

 ---

-Condition tables define one or more variables in each column and their values in each row.
+Condition tables define one or more variables in each column and their values for conditions in each row.
 They are used to specify values of related variables given in a row representing a certain state.

 These tables are used in [test defintion](test.md) and for [repeat with](flow.md#repeat-with) form of repetition.